r-lib/fs/cran-comments.md

 This is a resubmission.

-I have now included the libuv license and copyright holders in the file inst/NOTICE and made the license in the DESCRIPTION GPL-3.
-The "missing" copyright holders listed in the previous replies are contributors to the libuv library and are now included in this file.
+I have now included the libuv license and copyright holders in the file inst/COPYRIGHTS.

-As mentioned in my comments in the previous submission, and in the SystemRequirements field in the DESCRIPTION, this package requires libbsd to be installed on linux systems (libbsd: libbsd-dev (deb), libbsd-devel (yum)).
-The package was failing to install on your system because you did not install this dependency before trying to install fs.
+I have also removed the previous libbsd system dependency on linux, so the only system dependency for the fs package is now GNU make.

+Thank you for your time.

 ## Test environments
 * local OS X install, R 3.4.3